Exterritorial: Critical response

-The film received mostly positive reviews.
-Writing for the New York Times, Robert Daniels noted that "the oppressively white and bright setting, the psychological angst felt by Sara and Zübert´s insistence on long takes makes Exterritorial suceed as a frustrating fight for recognition."
+The film received mixed to positive reviews.
+Writing for the New York Times, Robert Daniels noted that "the oppressively white and bright setting, the psychological angst felt by Sara and Zübert´s insistence on long takes makes Exterritorial succeed as a frustrating fight for recognition."
 Jake Dee wrote on movieweb.de that "Exterritorial is a character-driven redemption story in the guise of a Die Hard-style actioner.
 Yet, for Sara, it's less about avenging external enemies and more about exterminating her inner demons... with its undeniable entertainment value, it's easy to see why the movie is so popular.

 Views

 According to FlixPatrol, the film reached number one on the Netflix charts in 79 countries on May 2, 2025.
-After six weeks the film ranks on number five of the Netflix all time Top Ten with over 83 million views.
+After twelve weeks the film ranks on number four of the Netflix all time Top Ten with over 90 million views.
 It is the most successful German film on Netflix ever.

+According to data from Showlabs, The Four Seasons ranked second on Netflix in the United States during the week of 28 April–4 May 2025.